movementlabsxyz/MIP/MIP/mip-37/README.md

 ## Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

+Since this document introduces a large number of new terms, we provide a specification by defining the terms and their interactions.

 ##### Domains - One contract to rule them all